-Recreating a traditional, Spanish colonial city built around a square, the Buenaventura Golf & Beach Resort Panama is the focal point of a upscale, integrated resort and real estate project along an isolated strip of silver–sand beach on Panama’s Pacific Coast.The centerpiece of the area’s community life, the plaza links a shopping center, a white steepled church, a breathtaking old growth Corotu tree, and the 126–room Buenaventura Golf & Beach Resort Panama.
+Recreating a traditional, Spanish colonial city built around a square, the Buenaventura Golf & Beach Resort Panama is the focal point of a upscale, integrated resort and real estate project along an isolated strip of silver–sand beach on Panama’s Pacific Coast.The centerpiece of the area’s community life is the square links a shopping center, a white-steepled church, a breathtaking old-growth Corotu tree, and the 126–room Buenaventura Golf & Beach Resort Panama.
 Alongside the leisure and recreational facilities, an 18–hole Nicklaus Design par–72 championship golf course rounds out the offerings.
-Painted in warm earth tones and topped with tejas, the Buenaventura closely integrates with the natural environment and the nascent residential area, creating a bit of a southern California suburban feel.
+Painted in warm earth tones and topped with Tejas, the Buenaventura closely integrates with the natural environment and the nascent residential area, creating a bit of a southern California suburban feel.

 Opened in 2009, the Buenaventura joined the luxury hotel brand Marriott in September 2012 and was renamed Buenaventura Golf & Beach Resort Panama.
 The hotel sits ninety minutes from its sister hotel, the Bristol in Panama City.
 Both hotels are members of the Leading Hotels of the World.

-Buenaventura’s fitness center enables more rigorous activities with offers cardio machines, weights, and exercise classes.
+Buenaventura’s fitness center enables more rigorous activities with offer cardio machines, weights, and exercise classes.
 There is also a sand volleyball court and tennis courts.
-The hotel boasts a 18–hole Nicklaus Design par–72 championship golf course and the new full serice Corotú Spa which provides a variety of body treatments, relaxing massages and hydrotherapies.
+The hotel boasts an 18–hole Nicklaus Design par–72 championship golf course and the new full-service Corotú Spa which provides a variety of body treatments, relaxing massages, and hydrotherapies.